FAQ - Frequently Asked QuestionsGot questions? We have answers.

 In April 2018, the Corps filed the notice of availability for the EIS in the Federal Register.
 Based on the final EIS, the Corps writes a Record of Decision (ROD), which consists of a series of findings documenting the process it used to determine whether to issue a “wetlands permit.”
-The State must also certify that the activities described in the permit application comply with State water quality standards.
-The Corps and Bureau of Land Management (BLM) will issue a single ROD in the second half of 2018.
+The State also certified that the activities described in the permit application comply with State water quality standards.
+The Corps and Bureau of Land Management (BLM) issued the ROD in August 2018.

-The ROD itself for a project like Donlin Gold is typically aninvolved document.
-The ROD will describe both the legal and technical basis for the Corps’ Clean Water Act Sections 404 and 10 permitting decision and BLM’s decision on the right-of-way application for the sections of the pipeline on BLM lands.
+The ROD itself for a project like Donlin Gold is typically an involved document.
+The ROD describes both the legal and technical basis for the Corps’ Clean Water Act Sections 404 and 10 permitting decision, and BLM’s decision on the right-of-way application for the sections of the pipeline on BLM lands.

 Significant progress has been made on the permitting side, including the issuance of the state air quality and Alaska Pollutant Discharge Elimination System (APDES) wastewater discharge permits and the pipeline and hazardous materials safety administration (PHMSA) special permit.

 Once all the permits are issued to Donlin Gold, the project will have a detailed set of criteria and conditions that must be met and maintained, including ongoing monitoring, to ensure the project is environmentally safe.
 The major permit decisions and authorizations include:

 - Integrated Waste Management Plan Permit (Issued June 2019)

 - Reclamation Plan and Closure Plan (Issued January 2019)

 - Habitat permits for mine and transportation network (Key fish habitat permits issued in August 2018, but more are required)